 Last production question.
 Did you work on “Boys Don’t Cry”.
 Can you share any trivia on that?
 Do you know how the explosive guitar chorus at the end was attained?

 I co-wrote that song.
 For whatever reason, despite being optimistic people, we were driven to talk about dark subject matter on that one.

-I didn't produce this one.
+I didn’t produce this one.
 I think it was Jay Joyce did.
-He'a great guitarist, so I can understand why he would drive that to the foreground.
+He’a great guitarist, so I can understand why he would drive the guitars that to the foreground like that.

-There's a certain strain of commentary about Christian rock music, which is that there's a lot of derivative sounds that come out of there, particular of the singer-songwriter meets soft alt-rock variety, whether it's Hillsong arena rock or the guitar-strumming introspective Christian.
+A lot of Christian rock music features similar kinds of sounds, particularly of the singer-songwriter-meets-soft-rock variety, whether it’s Hillsong arena rock or the guitar-strumming introspective theologian.
 Sprinkled among that you have bands who abandon that template and still find success, like Plumb and Relient K. What are your thoughts on the sound that comes out of that genre?

-Worship music does tend to have a "sound" to it: slightly anthemic in a vaguely U2 meets Coldplay kind of way.
-I don't know why it works.
+Worship music does tend to have a “sound” to it: slightly anthemic in a vaguely U2-meets-Coldplay kind of way.
+I don’t know why it works.
 Probably because the artists want to tap into a grand set of ideas, and the sonics lends itself to that.
-So it could be that it's actually U2 and Coldplay are the ones pursuing that sonic, rather than Christian artists trying to sound like U2 or Coldplay.
+So it could be that U2 and Coldplay are the ones actually pursuing that sonic, rather than Christian artists trying to sound like U2 or Coldplay.

-Christian music did have a run in the 90s, with Creed selling 20 million albums and DC Talk going Platinum over and over, and their labels were behind them.
+Christian music did have a run in the 90s, with Creed selling 20 million albums and DC Talk going platinum repeatedly, and their labels were behind them.
 Do you think things have changed to the point where the labels are hesitant to get behind Christian artists?